hythan/app-tcc/README.md

 ## Description

-This is a project for my graduation, his architecture is based in microservices and there are two more private projects that are my microservices.
+This is a project for my graduation, his architecture is based in microservices and there are two more projects that are my microservices (https://github.com/hythan/app-courses and https://github.com/hythan/app-certifications).

 ## Installation